bootique/bootique-kafka/README.md

     bufferMemory: 33554432
 ```

-Now you can inject ```io.bootique.kafka.client.KafkaClientFactory``` and request producers and consumers.
+Now you can inject producer and consumer factories and create any number of producers and consumers.
 Producer
 example (also see [this code sample](https://github.com/bootique-examples/bootique-kafka-producer)) :
 ```java
 @Inject